Marjorie Taylor Greene: Early life and education

-Marjorie Taylor was born in Milledgeville, Georgia, on May 27, 1974, the daughter of Robert Taylor.
+Marjorie Taylor was born on May 27, 1974, to Robert David Taylor and Carrie Fidelle Taylor (née Bacon) in Milledgeville, Georgia.
 She graduated from South Forsyth High School in Cumming, Georgia, in 1992, and the University of Georgia with a Bachelor of Business Administration in 1996.

 In statements made in 2019 and in a February 4, 2021 House floor speech, Greene explained her position on gun rights and school shootings.
 In those remarks, she alluded to being affected by a September 1990 incident at her high school in which an armed student held 53 students hostage for over five hours.

 Early career

-In 2002, Greene's father sold Taylor Commercial, an Alpharetta, Georgia-based general-contracting company that he had founded, to Greene and her then-husband, Perry.
+In 2002, Greene's father sold Taylor Commercial, an Alpharetta, Georgia-based general-contracting company that he had founded, to Greene and her then-husband, Perry Greene.
 As of 2019, Greene and Perry were the company's vice president and president, respectively.
 Greene was listed as the chief financial officer of Taylor Commercial from 2007 to 2011, but a 2021 Atlanta Journal-Constitution investigation determined that she had no significant presence at the company.
 In 2011, Greene stepped down as the company's CFO and began CrossFit training.

 By 2012, Greene worked as a part-time coach at an Alpharetta CrossFit gym.
 In August 2013, she opened CrossFit Passion in Alpharetta with Travis Mayer, a CrossFit athlete.
 Greene left the business in early 2017.
 In a 2015 interview, Greene said she and Mayer knew little about how to run a business when they started.

 Greene has said that she became politically engaged during the 2016 Republican Party presidential primaries.
 In 2017, she began writing for the now defunct American Truth Seekers, a conspiracy news website, which published 59 articles by Greene.
 In January 2018, she started writing for Law Enforcement Today, a pro-police fake news website, which featured 27 articles Greene authored.
 In 2017, Greene visited Washington, D.C. to protest against a Republican gun control compromise.